How Newcomers to Canada Can Impress a Landlord

 Arriving in Canada, newcomers quickly discover that the Canadian rental market is very competitive.

-Landlords and property managers have their pick of tenants.
+Landlords and property managers often have their pick of tenants.
 Rental apartments near transit, schools, recreation and shopping areas are in high demand.
-Many multifamily rental buildings in Gateway cities such as Toronto and Vancouver have waiting lists,
+Many multifamily rental buildings in popular, large cities such as Toronto and Vancouver have waiting lists for accommodation..

-Typically, landlords care about three things: paying the rent on time, taking good care of the unit and not causing problems with fellow tenants.
+Typically, prospective landlords care about paying the rent on time, taking good care of the unit and not causing problems with fellow tenants.

-However, just being able to prove you can pay (though vitally important) isn't enough in a competitive market where vacancy rates are falling below two percent.
-You need to set yourself apart.
+However, more than proving you can pay (though vitally important), it is essential for newcomers in competitive Canadian rental markets where vacancy rates fall below two percent that you set yourself apart.

-Jesse Greenwell heads Communications, Culture, and Inclusivity for Mainstreet Equity Corp., one of Canada's largest property management companies.
-He advises newcomers that it is important to adjust expectations if they are seeking to rent in highly competitive markets, both in terms of what they will need to apply for and be approved for and what they should expect their rental to offer.
+Jesse Greenwell heads Communications, Culture, and Inclusion for Mainstreet Equity Corp., Canada's largest property management company.
+He advises newcomers to adjust expectations if they are seeking to rent in highly competitive markets, both in terms of what they will need to apply for and be approved for and what they should expect their rental to offer.

-"Including more information and anything which might make the applicant seem like an appealing tenant (landlord references from previous landlords, a letter introducing yourself, etc.) can help to secure rentals in these market conditions," he told Rentals for Newcomers
+"Including more information and anything which might make the applicant seem like an appealing tenant (landlord references from previous landlords, a letter of recommendation introducing yourself, etc.) can help to secure rentals in these market conditions," he told Rentals for Newcomers.

-Here is some advice for newcomers on how to impress that choosy landlord in a low vacancy/high competition market and give yourself an edge over the competition:
+Here is some advice for newcomers on how to impress that choosy Canadian landlord or property manager in a low vacancy/high competition market and give yourself an edge over the competition:

 1 - Prepare all of your documents in advance

 Most landlords will require you to fill out a written rental application.
-Be sure to complete and submit it promptly, as this can give you a competitive advantage.
+Complete and submit it promptly, which can give you a competitive advantage.
 Some of the other documents you should have ready to submit with your application can include:

 • Short biography: Applications often don't ask for a bio, but openly sharing information about yourself can help impress a landlord (particularly if you are going to be living in the same building as the landlord).
 Think of this as a personal letter of reference.

 • References: Supply a written list of three references, one of which, if possible, is from a former landlord.
 References from former landlords, whether from your homeland or in Canada, can give you an edge.
 If that's impossible, use references from employers, work colleagues, friends and family.
-Be sure to include their full names, phone numbers, and email addresses.
-Also, give your references advance warning to they are prepared when and if the landlord contacts them.
+Include their full names, phone numbers, and email addresses.
+Also, warn your references so they are prepared when and if the landlord contacts them.

 • Record of employment: As a newcomer or student, you may not yet have a job, but you can let the landlord know where you are actively looking and what type of jobs you're seeking.
 As a student, you should let the landlord know what school you are attending and the program you are taking.
 Be sure to include your employment history before arriving in Canada.

-• Credit History: Typically, newcomers to Canada have not been able to establish a Canadian credit history when they begin their rental search.
+• Credit History: Typically, newcomers to Canada haven't established a Canadian credit history when they begin their rental search.
 Don't worry; this is the norm.
-Working to establish a Canadian credit history should be one of your goals.
-If you do have a credit history from home, then definitely include that.
-You can also supply a guarantor who agrees to pay the rent on your behalf if you cannot do so.
+Working to develop a Canadian credit history should be one of your goals before and after you arrive.
+If you have a credit history from home, definitely include that.
+You can also supply a renting guarantor who agrees to pay the rent on your behalf if you cannot do so.
 This arrangement is legally binding.
-Usually, it’s family or close friends who agree to sign such an agreement so have this arranged in advance, just in case.
+Usually, it's family or close friends who agree to sign such an agreement, so have this arranged in advance, just in case.

 • Proof of funds: Providing proof of funds (your ability to pay) is crucial, especially if you do not yet have a Canadian credit history.
 To do this, you can get a letter from your financial institution or bank stating how much funds you currently have access to.
 Bring bank statements (remember, setting up your banking in Canada is extremely important) to prove you have sufficient funds to pay the rent for at least three to six months.
 Bring your chequebook to the meeting (and have the funds in the bank to back it up) so that you're prepared to pay any application fees and put down a deposit if you get the rental (make sure you ask for a receipt).
 Be extremely wary of any landlord who asks for cash.
 It very likely indicates it is a rental scam.

-• Proof of Job Salary: Landlords will often accept a recent pay stub showing your current income.
+• Proof of Job Salary: Canadian landlords often accept a recent pay stub showing your current income.
 If you're about to start a new job, bring a copy of your offer letter reflecting your anticipated start date and income.

-• Pet data: Most rentals in Canada (particularly multifamily buildings) allow certain pets, typically dogs and cats.
+• Pet data: Most rentals in Canada (particularly multifamily buildings) allow pets, typically dogs and cats.
 The landlord or property manager may want to know your pet's breed, size, and weight.
-They may also ask whether you have pet insurance.
-You might also consider bringing your (well-behaved) pet to the interview.
+They may also ask whether you have pet insurance, and you might also consider bringing your (well-behaved) pet to the interview.

-• Occupant Information: If you're renting with roommates, you must let the landlord know who will be living in the unit.
+• Occupant Information: If you rent with roommates, you must let the landlord know who will live in the unit.
 Make sure you have the personal information about everyone who will be living in the unit.
 If possible, have the roommate attend any meeting with the landlord (and be prepared for the meeting).

-Making a good first impression of the landlord is important.
-So relax, make conversation and be friendly.
-Showing up on time to the scheduled viewing with the landlord is also essential.
+Making a good first impression of the landlord is essential.
+So relax, have a conversation, and be friendly.
+Showing up on time to the scheduled viewing with the landlord is also necessary.
 It creates a good impression and indicates immediately that you are a responsible adult.
 And dressing to impress can also score you points.
 If you look untidy or dishevelled, then the landlord may think that is how your unit will look.
-Also, don't be afraid to ask the landlord thoughtful questions, such as who I would call in an emergency, if I can redecorate, what the area is like, if there is a fusebox, etc. Again, these indicate a responsible approach to renting.
+Also, don't be afraid to ask the landlord thoughtful questions, such as who I would call in an emergency, if I can redecorate, what the area is like if there is a fusebox, etc. Again, these indicate a responsible approach to renting.

 Always remember the three Ps: be prepared, professional and polite.
-Be sure to tell the landlord what you like about the unit and the building.
+Tell the landlord what you like about the unit and the building.

 Nelda Schulte, an experienced landlord who advises and provides resources to other do-it-yourself landlords and investors, stresses that tenancy is a relationship that you can start to build at the first showing by being "polite and respectful. "